 Question

-Is interest on a home equity line of credit deductible as a second mortgage?
+Is interest paid on a home equity loan or a home equity line of credit (HELOC) deductible?

 Answer